Set 31 · Study 1 / 5

 Babies and little kids are very curious so they will touch, taste, and smell almost everything to learn more about them.

-Synonyms: interested, nosy, meddling, inquisitive
+Synonyms: interested, inquisitive

 Origin: Middle English: from Old French curios, from Latin curiosus ‘careful’, from cura ‘care’. curious (sense 2) dates from the early 18th century